 2. Single-Ply Membrane Roofs

-Single-ply membrane roofs consist of a metal substructure covered with a material covering the entire roof’s surface.
+Single-ply membrane roofs consist of a metal substructure covered with a material that covers the entire roof surface.
 Mint Roofing has years of experience installing the most common types of single-ply membrane roofs.

 EPDM (Ethylene Propylene Diene Terpolymer) is a synthetic rubber material that provides average durability and resists damage from sunlight and most pollutants.
 It has a long life and is relatively easy to install as a new or replacement roofing material.
 EPDM is available in white or black.